-BTECH has approximately 1,800 students (about 1,100 are full-time students and 700 part-time students).
+BTECH has approximately 1,650 students (about 1,150 are full-time students and 500 part-time students).
 Approximately 15% of the full-time students come from other countries than Denmark.
-The department has around 100 full time employees, including technical and administrative personnel.
-Additionally, the department employs 80 part-time teachers.
+The department has around 60 full time employees and furthermore employs 25 part-time teachers.

-BTECH has an annual budget close to DKK 80 mio. and app.
-DKK 10 mio. in external funding.
-Unique in the Danish university system, BTECH receives funding from six surrounding municipalities supporting entrepreneurial studies and business mentor programmes of its students.
+BTECH has an annual budget close to DKK 75mio. and app.
+DKK 7 mio. in external funding.
+Unique in the Danish university system, BTECH receives funding from five surrounding municipalities supporting entrepreneurial studies and business mentor programmes of its students.

-The department's focus is on research and educational excellence and offers four undergraduate and two graduate study programmes as well as a number of part-time studies all within engineering, business economics, management and communication and multimedia.
-Furthermore, Aarhus School of Engineering offers the Electronic Engineer degree programme and the pre-admission course for engineering programmes at Campus Herning.
+The department's focus is on research and educational excellence and offers four undergraduate and two graduate study programmes as well as a number of part-time studies all within business engineering, business economics and management.
+Furthermore, Aarhus School of Engineering offers the Electronic Engineer degree programme and the pre-admission course for engineering programmes at AU Campus Herning.

 The study programmes offered by BTECH are based on interaction across professional boundaries as well as close interaction with students and the surrounding business community.
 All study programmes have an innovative and international perspective.